Pennsylvanians have three options to earn their Commonwealth Secondary School Diploma (CSSD) or high school equivalency credential:

 Have you heard about HiSET®?

 Pennsylvanians looking to obtain the Commonwealth Secondary School Diploma (CSSD) now have another option besides the GED® test.
-The state has approved the Educational Testing Service’s paper-based HiSET® equivalency exam, and the Central Susquehanna Intermediate Unit (CSIU) is making it available in test centers throughout the region.
+The state has approved the computer and paper versions of the HiSET® equivalency exam, and the Central Susquehanna Intermediate Unit (CSIU) is making paper-based testing available at locations throughout the region.

 “Compared to the GED®, the HiSET® is a more affordable option offered at convenient locations.”

-The HiSET® is made up of five parts (math, science, social studies, reading and writing) and each is administered for $18 each.
-The questions are in multiple choice plus one essay format.
+The HiSET® is made up of five parts (math, science, social studies, reading and writing).
+The questions are multiple choice plus one essay.

-Upon successful completion of all sections, a CSSD will be issued.
+Upon successful completion of all sections, a PA Commonwealth Secondary School diploma (CSSD) will be issued.
 The CSSD is accepted by colleges, employers and the U.S. military, expanding opportunities for examiners pursuing postsecondary education and career goals.

 In addition to administering the HiSET® exam, the CSIU also offers classes to prepare adults to take the HiSET®, as well as the traditional GED® exam.